Aegisub/aegisite/source/docs/3.0/Visual_Typesetting.html.md

 [[img/Visual_menu.png]]{: class="center"}

+Save PNG snapshot
-* Save PNG snapshot: Saves a PNG snapshot of the current frame to the path specified in the [[options]].
+: Saves a PNG snapshot of the current frame to the path specified in the [[options]].
 This snapshot will be in the real video size, and WON'T be affected by zooming or aspect ratio overriding.

-* Copy image to clipboard: Same as above, but copies the frame to the clipboard, instead of saving as a PNG.
+Copy image to clipboard
+: Same as above, but copies the frame to the clipboard, instead of saving as a PNG.
 You can then paste it in any image editing software.

-* Save PNG snapshot (no subtitles): Same as the previous option, but subtitles won't be visible in the image.
+Save PNG snapshot (no subtitles)
+: Same as the previous option, but subtitles won't be visible in the image.

-* Copy image to clipboard (no subtitles): Same as above, but copying to clipboard.
+Copy image to clipboard (no subtitles)
+: Same as above, but copying to clipboard.

-* Copy coordinates to clipboard: Copies the current mouse coordinates to clipboard, e.g. "230,152"
+Copy coordinates to clipboard
+: Copies the current mouse coordinates to clipboard, e.g. "230,152"

 ## Tool Descriptions  ##
 There are currently seven different visual typesetting tools: crosshair,